USE OF THE VERIFI SITE

 Principle 5 – Use and Retention

 Ethoca does not use or disclose the Private Information for purposes other than the Acceptable Uses.
-Further, Ethoca ensures that the collaboration it empowers is done so in manner that does not allow Members access to any Private Information that a given Member has not provided to the Community.
+Further, Ethoca ensures that the collaboration it empowers is done so in a manner that does not allow Members access to any Private Information that a given Member has not provided to the Community.
 Ethoca retains information only as long as necessary for the fulfillment of those purposes.
 Specifically:

 - Community members, at all times, maintain control the data they have provided to Ethoca.